ASRumon/Rumonsnewtab/README.md

-# Roman's New Tab
+# Rumon's New Tab Extension

+## Overview

-**Roman's New Tab** is a feature-rich Chrome extension designed to transform your new tab page into a powerful productivity hub.
-This extension integrates various functionalities to enhance your browsing experience and streamline your workflow.
+Welcome to Rumon's New Tab Extension!
+This project is designed to enhance your new tab page with powerful tools and customization options.
+The extension includes various features such as a calculator, bookmarks section, history section, reminders, and much more.

 ## Features

 - **Calculator**: Perform quick calculations directly from your new tab page.
 - **Bookmarks Section**: Access and manage your favorite websites easily.
 - **History Section**: View and navigate your recent browsing history.
+- **Reminder**: Set and manage reminders to keep track of important tasks and events.
 - **Countdown Timer**: Set and track countdowns for important events.
 - **Text Encryption & Decryption**: Securely encrypt and decrypt text for private information.
 - **Note-Taking Functionality**: Take quick notes and save important information.